How to Extreme Coupon at Walmart

 Here’s a quick overview of what you can and can’t do:

-You can redeem coupons for free items, but print-at-home coupons for freebies are a no go.
+- You can redeem coupons for free items, but print-at-home coupons for freebies are a no go.
 They also won’t accept checkout coupons for an amount off your entire purchase.
 Example: $5 off a $50 purchase or 25% off your entire purchase.
 If you’re using a buy-one-get-one (BOGO) coupon that you printed yourself, it needs to specify the price of the item.
 And they won’t accept photo-copied coupons.
 Printable coupons are fine; you just can’t use a photocopier to make a bunch of extra copies of them.
 Stick to the number of prints that the manufacturer allows.